Event-based Photometric Bundle Adjustment: Event-based Photometric BA

 \textbf{EGM on the image plane}.~Each pixel of an event camera independently measures brightness changes, producing an event $e_k \doteq (\imgpoint_k,t_k,\pol_k)$ as soon as the logarithmic intensity change $\Delta L$ reaches a predefined contrast threshold $C$ \cite{Gallego20pami}.
 The EGM is given by:

 where the event polarity $\pol_k \in \left\{ +1,-1 \right\}$ indicates the sign of the change \cite{Lichtsteiner08ssc}, and $\Delta t_k$ is the time elapsed since the last event at the same pixel $\imgpoint_k$.
-This is illustrated in \cref{fig:EGM:image}: induced by the camera motion, the brightness at pixel $\imgpoint_k$ decreases from white (snow) at $t_k-\Delta t_k$ to gray (sky) at time $t_k$, thus producing a negative event $e_k$.
+This is illustrated in \cref{fig:EGM:image}: induced by camera motion, the brightness at pixel $\imgpoint_k$ decreases from white (snow) at $t_k-\Delta t_k$ to gray (sky) at time $t_k$, thus producing a negative event $e_k$.

-\textbf{EGM in the scene}.~Assuming a 3D log-intensity map $M$ of the scene, that light travels without attenuation between the scene and the image plane, and that the event is due to the relative motion between the camera and the scene, one may cast the equation on the image plane \eqref{eq:EGM} into an equation in terms of map intensities:
+\textbf{EGM in the scene}.
+Assuming ($i$) that the event is due to the relative motion between the camera and the scene and ($ii$) that there is a geometric and photometric model of the scene, we may cast \eqref{eq:EGM} from the image plane into an equation in terms of the scene elements.
+Let $\bS(\imgpoint,t)\in \Real^3$ be the surface point that projects onto pixel $\imgpoint$ at camera viewpoint $\mP(t)$ (classically, $\bS(\imgpoint,t)$ is the point in space where the ray back-projected through pixel $\imgpoint$ from camera viewpoint $\mP(t)$ intersects the surface of objects in the scene).
+As photometric model, assume that light travels without attenuation between a scene point $\bS$ and its projection $\imgpoint$ on the image plane \cite{Yezzi03ijcv2}, that is, the intensity of the scene map is $M(\bS(\imgpoint,t)) \doteq L(\imgpoint,t)$.
+Then, $\bS(\imgpoint_k,t_k)$ and $\bS(\imgpoint_k,t_k - \Delta t_k)$ are the scene points that project on the same camera pixel, $\imgpoint_k$, at times $t_k - \Delta t_k$ and $t_k$, respectively, and the intensities in \eqref{eq:EGM} transfer to these 3D points, yielding an equation in terms of map intensities:

-where map points $\bS(t_k - \Delta t_k), \bS(t_k)$ project on the same camera pixel, $\imgpoint_k$, at times $t_k - \Delta t_k$ and $t_k$, respectively.
-Hence, the EGM \eqref{eq:EGMmap} naturally associates each event with two map points.
-This is illustrated in \cref{fig:EGM:pano}: As the camera moves, the pixel $\imgpoint_k$ scans different parts of the scene.
-Letting $M(\bS)$ represent the intensity of the scene map at surface point $\bS$, the intensity decreases from the white snow value $M(\bS(t_k - \Delta t_k))$ to the gray sky intensity $M(\bS(t_k))$ (here we assume there is a sphere of infinite radius that provides values for non-surface objects like the sky).
-The change of intensity between two map points describes the negative event $e_k$.
-This is also illustrated in \cref{fig:eyecatcher}: as the camera rotates, the ray through pixel $\imgpoint_k$ (of event $e_k$) touches two map points (with panoramic coordinates $\bp(t_k-\Delta t_k)$ and $\bp(t_k)$), whose intensity difference (akin \eqref{eq:EGMmap}) describes $e_k$.
+Hence, \eqref{eq:EGMmap} naturally associates each event with two map points (whose intensity difference is $\pol_k C$).
+This is illustrated in \cref{fig:EGM:pano}: as the camera moves, the pixel $\imgpoint_k$ scans the scene, with the radiance decreasing from the white snow value $M(\bS(\imgpoint_k,t_k - \Delta t_k))$ to the gray sky $M(\imgpoint_k,\bS(t_k))$ (assume there is a sphere of infinite radius that provides values for non-surface objects like the sky \cite{Yezzi03ijcv2,Jin07jmiv}).
+The path a pixel takes across the scene is effectively described by the concatenation of segments.
+These segments are defined between pairs of \emph{consecutive} points: the start and end points of each segment correspond to the time of the previous event $t_k - \Delta t_k$ and the time of the current event $t_k$ (at the same pixel $\imgpoint_k$), respectively.

+It is also illustrated in \cref{fig:eyecatcher}: as the camera rotates, the ray through pixel $\imgpoint_k$ (of event $e_k$) touches two map points (with panoramic coordinates $\bp(t_k-\Delta t_k)$ and $\bp(t_k)$), whose intensity difference (akin \eqref{eq:EGMmap}) describes $e_k$.